gdsbook/book/notebooks/03_spatial_data.md

 ### Networks as graphs *and* tables

 In the previous chapter, we saw networks as data structures that store *connections* between objects.
 We also discussed how this broad definition includes many interpretations that focus on different aspects of the networks.
-While spatial analytics may use graphs to record the topology of a table of objects such as polygons; transport applications may treat the network representation of the street layout as a set of objects itself, in this case lines.
+While spatial analytics may use graphs to record the topology of a table of objects such as polygons, transport applications may treat the network representation of the street layout as a set of objects itself, in this case lines.
 In this final section we show how one can flip back and forth between one representation and another, to take advantage of different aspects.

 We start with the `graph` object from the [previous section](#Spatial-graphs).
 Remember this captures the street layout around Yoyogi park in Tokyo.
 We have seen how, stored under this data structure, it is easy to query which node is connected to which, and which ones are at the end of a given edge.

 However, in some cases, we may want to convert the graph into a structure that allows us to operate on each component of the network independently.
 For example, we may want to map streets, calculate segment lengths, or draw buffers around each intersection.
-These are all operations that do not require topological information, that are standard for geo-tables and that are irrelevant to the graph structure.
-In this context, it makes sense to convert our `graph` to two geo-tables, one for intersections (the graph nodes) and one for street segments (the graph edges).
+These are all operations that do not require topological information, that are standard for geo-tables, and that are irrelevant to the graph structure.
+In this context, it makes sense to convert our `graph` to two geo-tables, one for intersections (graph nodes) and one for street segments (graph edges).
 In `osmnx`, we can do that with the built-in converter:

 ```python
 gt_intersections, gt_lines = osmnx.graph_to_gdfs(graph)